Cheng0315/Cheng0315.github.io/_posts/2018-11-29-why_did_you_decide_to_learn_software_development.markdown

 ---

 I was on my fourth year of college at University of California, Santa Cruz when I was introduced to programming in a programming class called "Introduction to Programming in JAVA".
 I was fascinated by how code interact with one another and how I can use code to create technologies that make everyday life easier.
-I want to learn more about coding and dive deeper into the technology world.
+I want to learn more about programming and dive deeper into the world of technology.